rixx/books.rixx.de/data/reviews/richard-s-gallagher/the-customer-service-survival-kit/index.md

   text: What could happen to you when you don't follow this advice.
 - book: gary-provost/100-ways-to-improve-your-writing
   text: Another book about clear communications.
+- book: gretchen-mcculloch/because-internet
+  text: Combining these two books into a style guide for appropriate communication
+    would be interesting.
 review:
   date_read:
   - 2020-05-08